Advantages of Remote I/O Devices With Networking Technologies

 Remote I/O Provides Flexible and Simple Solutions

-Networking cables are capable of sending complex streams of data over 300 ft in the case of standard network cables, and much longer in the case of fiber optic.
+Networking cables are capable of sending complex streams of data over 300 ft in the case of standard network cables, and much longer in the case of fiber optic cables.
 Complex combinations of digital and analog input/output data can be sent over hundreds of feet very quickly.
 The concept of remote I/O is simply to place a distribution point at the end of these network cables which can collect sensor signals, then transmit them over the network to a single processor.
 They can also receive commands from that center processor and complete tasks of their own.

 This capability allows us to build a giant network of sensors and output devices, and operate them over long distance network cables, all being operated from a single central processor.